Learn all about the warrior archetype, including definition, characteristics, examples, and how it relates to the Hero archetype.

 Warrior Archetype Examples

-For Carl Jung Ares, Ancient Greek God of war, was a prime manifestation of the warrior archetype.
+For Carl Jung, Ares, the Ancient Greek God of war, was a prime manifestation of the warrior archetype.
 Ares represented the physical and violent aspects of conflict and was seen by the Greeks as the personification of war’s brutal nature.

 The resulting Area archetype is one of a warrior who lives for combat and takes what he wants by force, the stereotypical man who acts first and thinks later unless it relates to combat strategy.